-Vegetation adjacent to the project area, within the 100 m wide assessment area represents a typical coastal heath structure (Plate 2, Plate 3).
+Vegetation adjacent to and within the project area represents a typical coastal heath structure (Plate 1, Plate 2).
 Strategen identified one predominant fuel type that could potentially pose a fire threat to existing and potential assets within the proposed subdivision area.
 The fuel type is a dense, closed heath occurring in association with sand dunes and dominated by the following species: